facebook/fresco/docs/01-intrinsic-dimensions.md

 #### We do not support `wrap_content` for `android:layout_width/height`.

-Rationale: In cases where we actually do want to size view based on the image size, we can do so in advance (before the actual image arrives) by sending image dimensions along with its uri in GraphQL response and then programmatically setting LayoutParams to the view.
-We do that in photos attachments in feed for example.
-We can see that `wrap_content` is not relevant (it gets overridden) in this case.
+Rationale: In cases where we actually do want to size view based on the image size, we can do so in advance (before the actual image arrives) by storing image dimensions elsewhere (possibly getting it from the server) then programmatically setting LayoutParams to the view.
+We can see that
+`wrap_content` is not relevant (it gets overridden) in this case.

 Another reason is that having a "jumpy" behavior (views get resized and re-laid out